 I sort of stumbled into drinking coffee.

 Perhaps, like so many others, my ‘gateway’ demand for coffee came through my need to stay awake.
 It did not stay that way.
 During a period when I resided in Colombia, I mounted a horse and rode through a beautiful coffee plantation on the side of a mountain in Chinchiná, Colombia.
-It was one of the most breathtaking moments of my life – no contest.
+It was one of the most breathtaking moments of my life.

-I have been lucky enough to meet people at every stage of this industry through my travel, study and business experiences.
-Some examples are: one-on-one private cupping of Manizales’ best crops of 2008; roasting high quality beans from Dipilto, Nicaragua while helping grow a domestic specialty coffee franchise; cupping down at Caffe Calabria in Northpark (San Diego, CA); connecting with the amazing Karen Cebreros of Elan Organic importers; consuming the roasts of Bird Rock Roasters, the blends of Intelligentsia, creating a second custom blend with the good guys at Novo Coffee in Colorado, or the siphon brewed coffee of Blue Bottle in San Francisco.
+Coffee is a business of people, and networking happens somewhat naturally within the industry.
+My experiences include: private cupping of Manizales’ best crops of 2008; roasting high quality beans from Dipilto, Nicaragua while consulting to grow a domestic specialty coffee franchise; cupping down at Caffe Calabria in Northpark (San Diego, CA); connecting with the amazing Karen Cebreros of Elan Organic importers; consuming the roasts of Bird Rock Roasters, the blends of Intelligentsia, creating a second custom blend with the good guys at Novo Coffee in Colorado, or the siphon brewed coffee of Blue Bottle in San Francisco.

-It seems to me that in order for a long term supply of excellent quality coffee to grow, the market must develop mechanisms to:
+It appears that in order to grow a sustainable supply of excellent quality coffee, market mechanisms much exist to:

 1) protect supply security through capacity building at the farm-level